EASA / ICAO to FAA Conversion

 Flight Review

-• As FAA licenses do not expire, there will be a ‘flight review’ conducted after every year (12 calendar months).
+As FAA licenses do not have a set expiry date, you need to perform a Flight Review with a Certified Flight Instructor within every two years (24 calendar months).
 You are required to have your first flight review prior to using your FAA License converted from a foreign license in order to gain the privileges of PPL under FAA.

 Begin Flying!